 It’s a real fear for some kids!
 Mr. Rogers Neighborhood has a great episode on this you can watch for free on Amazon Prime.

-Leave the diaper off at home
+4. Leave the diaper off at home

 Having no diaper on just forced the issue of running to the potty.
 Because my reluctant boy was older, he could sense he had to go and make it in time.

-Let him pick out super cool undies
+5. Let him pick out super cool undies

 Get him special undies he can wear if he can go a whole day of no accidents on the floor.
 We found this extremely motivating with my 3 year old that he got the privilege of wearing undies if he could make it to the bathroom.